 Any good landscaping company can do this job for you.
 In the long run, you’ll see an improvement to the structural integrity of your yard as well, as it will drain better and retain less unwanted water.
 This is also one of the best muddy backyard solutions for dog owners.

-Installing a drain is a more expensive solution, but it’s also one of the best ways to deal with the problem permanently.
+Another way to deal with mud patches in your grass lawn is to install a drain.
+While installing a drain is a more expensive solution, it’s also one of the best ways to deal with the problem permanently.
 It requires professional help (unless you’ve got the right equipment and experience), and it will take a while for this kind of project to be completed fully.

 However, once it's done, you will have much more control over how much water your yard retains, so you won't have to worry about having a muddy yard any longer.
 This will open some great opportunities for working on your lawn if you want to improve your landscaping.